ClaireSchmidtke/Scratch/README.md

-# Scratch
+# Summer Immersion programs
-This is where my scratch projects will go
+This is where all the programs i made in the Girls Who Code summer immersion 2019 program